thinusn/learning-react-fundamentals/README.md

 const App = () => <h1>Hello world</h1>
 ```
 ## Properties
-Used to pass values to your components.
+Used to pass values to your components as static values or methods.
 This is like passing/setting a value in normal js/html
 ### Declaring them
 ```js
  // Property types App is expecting